Vera Menchik: Achievements

 Menchik was undoubtably the best female chess player before the Second World War.
 She was the inaugural Women's World Chess Champion from 1927 until her death in 1944.
 Her nearly 17-year reign as Women's World Champion is the longest in chess history, ahead of the next-longest 16-year reign of Nona Gaprindashvili from 1962 to 1978 and the 13-year reign of Maia Chiburdanidze from 1978 to 1991.
 Emanuel Lasker, the World Chess Champion for 27 years from 1894 to 1921, was the only player with a longer reign as world champion.
-Alexander Alekhine also was world champion for 17 years, split between two reigns.
+Alexander Alekhine was also world champion for 17 years, split between two reigns.

 Menchik was the first and only woman accepted as a master in the period she was competing.
-The closest any other woman came to challenging Menchik while she was Women's World Champion was Sonja Graf, the only other woman primarily competing in high-level open tournaments at the time, albeit not at as high of level as Menchik.
-Graf established herself as a capable competitive player in 1931.
-That year, she began participating in group discussions with Eduard Dyckhoff and Siegbert Tarrasch, the latter of whom had been a World Championship challenger.
-Dyckhoff became her primary coach and Tarrasch also ended up serving as one of her mentors.
+The closest any other woman came to challenging Menchik while she was Women's World Champion was Sonja Graf, the only other woman primarily competing in high-level open tournaments at the time, albeit not at as high of a level as Menchik.
+Graf established herself as a capable competitive player in 1931 when she began working with Eduard Dyckhoff and Siegbert Tarrasch.
 Graf had an attacking tactical playing style completely opposite to Menchik's passive style.
 Menchik had a dominant record against Graf of +15–3=5.
 Beyond Graf, Price was the only other female player to have multiple known wins against Menchik, albeit before she became world champion.
 The only other women to have any recorded wins against Menchik are Wally Henschel in the Women's World Championship and Elaine Saunders.

 Menchik never had a FIDE title because FIDE did not establish the Grandmaster or International Master titles until 1950 after her death and they have never awarded a title to anyone posthumously.
 Menchik had a record of about 25% against GM-level players and a record of nearly 50% against IM-level players.
 As such, she is generally recognized as an IM-strength level player.
-Max Euwe was the only World Champion she won or drew a game against.
+Max Euwe was the only World Champion she won or drew a game against, although she achieved this (in 1930 and 1931) before Euwe became World Champion.
 The only other World Champions she faced regularly were Capablanca and Alekhine, who won all of their nine and eight games against her respectively.
 Nonetheless, both Capablanca and Alekhine regularly praised Menchik's ability.
 When asked "are there any women who played good chess" in 1932, Capablanca replied, "One.
 Her name is Vera Menchik...
 She played against me and she is very strong."